arista-eosplus/ztpserver/docs/config.rst

     the attributes list (which might lead to failures or unexpected results in the client).

-The values of the attributes can be either strings, numbers, lists, dictionaries, or references to other attributes or functions.
+The values of the attributes can be either strings, numbers, lists, dictionaries, or references to other attributes or plugin references for allocating resources.

-The supported functions are:

--  **allocate(resource\_pool)** - allocatea an available resource from
-   a resource pool; the allocation is perform on the server side and the result of the allocation is passed to the client via the definition
+Plugins can be used to allocate resources on the server side and then pass the result of the allocation back to the client via the definition.
+The supported plugins are:

+-  **allocate(resource\_pool)** - allocates an available resource from a file-based resource pool

 .. note::

-    Functions can only be used with strings as arguments, currently.
+    Plugins can only be referenced with strings as arguments, currently.
 See section on `add\_config <#actions>`__ action for examples.